 In most cases, yes.
 You can receive workers’ compensation for an injury, even if you have prior injuries.
 However, there are some important caveats.
 In order to explain this, it’s important for you to understand exactly what workers’ compensation is and what it’s designed to accomplish.
-If you’ve been hurt on the job, trust the David Aylor Law Offices to help you get paid for your injury.
+If you’ve been hurt on the job, trust David Aylor Law Offices to help you get paid for your injury.
 Consultations are free, so you have nothing to lose.
-Call today.
+Contact us today.

 What is Workers’ Compensation?

 South Carolina workers’ compensation laws are designed to do two basic things.
 First, workers’ compensation laws prevent an employee from filing a lawsuit against the company.
 In fact, your exclusive remedy (meaning sole option) is to file a claim for workers’ compensation.
 Your employer must by law maintain workers’ compensation insurance, which will provide compensation in the event of a workplace accident or injury.

 Second, however, the law is designed to ensure that you, as the injured worker, have a way to obtain compensation without having to file a lawsuit and prove negligence on the part of your employer.
 In theory, this is a great balance.
 In practice, the law often makes employees jump through countless unnecessary hoops.
 This often makes it necessary to fight hard for compensation that truthfully should be paid without much of a fight.

 Workers’ compensation benefits are supposed to pay for injuries you incurred on the job.
 Let’s say you hurt your back three years ago at home while doing yard work.
 Now, you suffer a minor fall at work, go to the doctor, and the doctor says that you injured yourself on the job.
 Your employer may question whether your injury is really due to the present work injury or because of the old injury.
 Sometimes it can be difficult to separate the two.